 The following salute was given at the Thanksgiving Day celebration in honor of Native Americans held on Nov.
 24, 2010 at New Freeway Hall in Seattle, WA.
-The speaker was Anne Guerry Hoddersen, International Secretary for the Freedom Socialist Party.
+The speaker was Anne Guerry Hoddersen, National Chair of the Freedom Socialist Party.

 We all know that Columbus and the Pilgrims got everything wrong when they landed on these shores and that quite a bit of racist propaganda surrounds Thanksgiving.
 Columbus didn’t land in India and the people of this hemisphere were not godless folk in need of the “blessings” of conquest: Catholicism, slavery, the Inquisition, witch-burnings, genocide, rape, etc.

 Farmers, inventors, scientists.
 In fact, the indigenous people of this hemisphere were 30 million strong and born of a race of brilliant scientists and astronomers, architects and builders.
 They were orators, poets, farmers, fishers, weavers, jewelry-makers, creators of political institutions and social orders that lasted hundreds or thousands of years.
 They created the League of the Iroquois which Ben Franklin and others at the constitutional convention looked to as a model of democracy that could bring together the colonies into a federated whole.
 They invented countless herbal medicines, domesticated animals and cultivated thousands of varieties of plants.

 A world rescued.
 At the time of the conquest, the indigenous people cultivated over 300 food crops which today are the basis of three-fifths of what is eaten on our planet.

 This is a most relevant fact to remember at Thanksgiving.
 When Columbus erroneously arrived here, the rest of the world was plagued by regular famines because the crops they depended on — grains in Europe, rice in Asia, and sorghum and millet in Africa — were vulnerable to bad weather, birds, and insects.